 Danbury Hospital’s Anna-Maria and Stephen Kellen Emergency Department is an accredited Level II Trauma Center, a Stroke Center and a Chest Pain Center.
 For the best and fastest care in medical emergencies, please call 9-1-1.

-For medical emergencies that are not life-threatening, we offer convenient walk-in Urgent Care at three convenient locations.
+For medical emergencies that are not life-threatening, we offer convenient walk-in Urgent Care.